vipulnaik/diet-exercise-health/notes/2021-06-25-pfizer-covid-vaccine-dose-2.md

 A further reading at 3:25 PM came to 99.5 degrees Fahrenheit and another reading at 4:29 PM came to 99.1 degrees Fahrenheit.

+At 6:12 PM I took a reading four times.
+I got values of 100.8, 101.9, 101.8, and 101.3 degrees Fahrenheit, even though I actually felt better than I had felt in the morning when I first started feeling hot.